OFFLINE-GmbH/oc-old-backend-plugin/README.md

 # Old Backend Plugin for October CMS

-This plugin restores the October V1 backend for October V2 installations.
+This plugin restores the October V1 backend skin for October V2 installations.

 It enables you to upgrade a project to the latest version of October CMS without introducing a major visual change for the end-user.